Chisum: Plot

 In Lincoln County, New Mexico, John Chisum, a kindly and successful cattle baron, finds his peace threatened when amoral Lawrence Murphy and his business partner James Dolan forcibly buy up most of the land and businesses in the area.
 Initially, Chisum tries to not get involved, though he does allow ranchers forced out by Murphy to water their herds on his land.

 Bribed by Murphy, corrupt Sheriff Brady secretly hires Neemo and his group of banditos, who kill two of Chisum's men and steal a herd of horses.
 Chisum and his men pursue the thieves, retrieve the horses, and discover the American money in the Mexican outlaw's pocket.
 They are assisted by Billy "The Kid" Bonney, a notorious killer who was recently hired and given a chance to reform by John Henry Tunstall, Chisum's philanthropic British neighbor.

 Chisum's niece Sallie arrives in Lincoln to live with her uncle, and Billy begins to court her.
 Alexander McSween, invited by Murphy to be his lawyer, arrives with his wife Sue on the same stagecoach.
-During Sallie's welcome party, Murphy sends Jess Evans and his gang to rustle Chisum's beeves, which are being taken to the United States Army to feed the Native Americans on a nearby reservation.
+During Sallie's welcome party, Murphy sends Jess Evans and his gang to rustle Chisum's cattle, which are being taken to the United States Army to feed the Native Americans on a nearby reservation.
 A wandering Pat Garrett warns Chisum's men of the approaching riders; during the subsequent shootout, one of Chisum's wranglers dies and the cows stampede away.
 Chisum sends for Justice J.B.
-Wilson to try Murphy's men for murder, but the damage is done and the Army starts buying its beeves from Murphy.
+Wilson to try Murphy's men for murder, but the damage is done and the Army starts buying its cattle from Murphy.
 McSween, not liking Murphy's methods, switches sides.

 McSween, Tunstall, and Chisum open a new store and bank to combat Murphy's monopoly.
 Billy, Garrett, and several of Chisum's men go to Santa Fe to get supplies to stock the store.
 Billy is nearly killed when Murphy has Evans attack the wagon train as it is returning to Lincoln; in response, Tunstall decides to go to Santa Fe to ask Governor Axtell to intervene in the land war.
 Deputies Morton and Baker stop Tunstall on the road, falsely accuse him of rustling, shoot him dead, and plant a gun so it looks like Tunstall drew first.